 Council generally meets on the third Monday of each month.
-Meetings are streamed live on Council's website and are open to the public (depending on COVID-19 restrictions).
+Meetings are streamed live on Council's website and are open to the public.
 Meeting dates may change if the meeting falls on a public holiday.
 Council is in recess in January.